georgi2012/Cpp/README.md

-//Solutions of problems from OOP Seminars
+//Solutions of problems from OOP Practicums